getnikola/nikola/README.md

     pip install -r requirements.txt

+For even more stuff, like tests and very optional features:

+    pip install -r requirements-full.txt

-For more information, see http://nikola.ralsina.com.ar
+For more information, see http://getnikola.com